humemai/explicit-memory/README.md

 This repo hosts a package `humemai`, a human-like memory systems that are modeled with knowledge knoweldge graphs (KGs).
-At the moment they are nothing but a Python list of quadruples, but soon it'll be a better object type so that they can be compatible with graph databases, e.g., RDFLib, GraphDB, Neo4j, etc. Making it compatible with RDFLib is top priority and it'll come with v2.
+At the moment they are nothing but a Python list of RDF quadruples, but soon it'll be a better object type so that they can be compatible with graph databases, e.g., RDFLib, GraphDB, Neo4j, etc. Making it compatible with RDFLib is top priority and it'll come with v2.
 There have been both [academic papers](#list-of-academic-papers-that-use-humemai) and [applications](#list-of-applications-that-use-humemai) that have used this package.